vek-kal/mwc-node/doc/dandelion/dandelion.md

 ### Current implementation

-Grin implements a simplified version of the Dandelion++ protocol.
+MWC implements a simplified version of the Dandelion++ protocol.
 It's been improved several times, most recently in version 1.1.0 [5].

 1. `DandelionEpoch` tracks a node's current epoch.
 This is configurable via `epoch_secs` with default epoch set to last for 10 minutes.
 Epochs are set and tracked by nodes individually.
 2. At the beginning of an epoch, the node chooses a single connected peer at random to use as their outbound relay.